pweisenburger/dslparadise/README.md

 )
 ```

-Where apart from the initial `tag`, nothing else is sitting uselessly in the global namespace: all the tags (`head`, `script`, etc.) and the attributes (`src`, `id`) are brought into scope by the import param, allowing you to have all the use-site convenience of the initial dump-everything-in-the-global-namespace solution together with the clean namespaces of the assign-it-to-a-variable approach.
+Where apart from the initial `tag`, nothing else is sitting uselessly in the global namespace: all the tags (`head`, `script`, etc.) and the attributes (`src`, `id`) are brought into scope by the Scope Injection, allowing you to have all the use-site convenience of the initial dump-everything-in-the-global-namespace solution together with the clean namespaces of the assign-it-to-a-variable approach.

 Avoiding boilerplate 'self' Parameters
 ======================================